Trigger

 namelist:pizza_order=no_mushrooms;

-below 5 to see what it does
+Save, reload, and try changing env=BUDGET below 5 to see what it does

-to the options in namelist:pizza_order
+to the options in namelist:pizza_order.

 Triggering Based On State